-Background CRM Step Causal inference methods leverage what is already known (or assumed) to learn new information.
+Background Causal inference methods leverage what is already known (or assumed) to learn new information.
 Thus, understanding the system as well as possible, and specifying what assumptions would make sense in this setting, is key to good causal inference.
 The most important information here specifies other factors that influence the health outcome under study and whether those factors also influence the likelihood that an individual was exposed or treated.
-A causal model describes the causal relationships among variables under study This knowledge can be represented with graphs (e.g., Directed Acyclic Graphs) and/or through structural equation models (which include constraints on the joint distributions of the error terms for different variables).
+A causal model describes the causal relationships among variables under study.
+This knowledge can be represented with graphs (e.g., Directed Acyclic Graphs) and/or through structural equation models (which include constraints on the joint distributions of the error terms for different variables).
 Graphs are non-parametric so do not give information about the magnitude of effects but are extremely helpful as a starting point.

-Greening Evaluation Motivated by prior research finding that higher neighborhood greenness was associated with lower rates of cardiovascular disease (CVD) diagnoses in Medicare beneficiaries, this study set out to explore whether greenness and greening interventions (i.e., tree planting) impacts CVD incidence using a populationbased, prospective and longitudinal quasi-experimental design in a sample of low-income Miami-Dade Medicare beneficiaries.
+Motivated by prior research finding that higher neighborhood greenness was associated with lower rates of cardiovascular disease (CVD) diagnoses in Medicare beneficiaries, this study set out to explore whether greenness and greening interventions (i.e., tree planting) impacts CVD incidence using a populationbased, prospective and longitudinal quasi-experimental design in a sample of low-income Miami-Dade Medicare beneficiaries.
 The basic structural causal model for the hypothesis of interest for this study is represented by greenness/ greening -> CVD.
 However, the study also considered potential confounders of neighborhood income, crime, racial/ethnic composition, and density of elderly population that might also influence both greening rates and CVD.
 A structural causal model can also help to understand potential confounders of greenness/greening (e.g., greenness/greening <- {confounder} -> CVD).
-A critical component of the assumed causal model for selection of a neighborhood for the county greening initiative: this is believed to be a binomial random variable with a known probability for selection among neighborhoods that were eligible for the county's program; eligibility was fully determined by the average income of neighborhood residents; and selection was otherwise unrelated to characteristics of neighborhood residents.
+A critical component of the assumed causal model is that neighborhoods receiving greening were selected effectively randomly from among those that were eligible for the program; eligibility was determined by the average income of neighborhood residents; and receiving greening was otherwise unrelated to characteristics of neighborhood residents.